CCICB/SpliceVarDB/README.md

 - **Front-end Code**: The code for the front-end of the [SpliceVarDB website](https://splicevardb.org).
 - **Publication Data**: The data and code used to generate the figures in the paper, located in the `publication_data` folder.

-## Variants Information
+## Variant Information

-Please note that this repository does not contain information about the variants present in SpliceVarDB.
+Please note that this repository does not contain a database of all the variants held in SpliceVarDB.
 You can download this information directly from the [SpliceVarDB website](https://splicevardb.org).

 ## License